Beyond fragmented dopant dynamics in quantum spin lattices: Robust localization and non-Gaussian diffusion: Introduction

 A central interest in this respect is to study with great detail the microscopic behavior of charges (dopants) both in \cite{Koepsell2019,Chalopin2024} and out of equilibrium \cite{Ji2021}.
 It is generally believed that dopant motion leads to the formation of itinerant quasiparticles \cite{SchmittRink1988,Kane1989}, which is also consistent with experiments so far \cite{Nielsen2022_2}.
 There is currently, however, still no explicit evidence for their existence \cite{Nielsen2025_2}.
 This is echoed on the theoretical side, where we have so far lacked high-accuracy results.
 For example, it is not clear whether quasiparticles are present in general $t$--$J$ models \cite{Sheng1996,Wu2008,Zhu2015,White2015,Sun2019,Zhao2022}, although matrix product state (MPS) calculations have shown robust magnetic polaron quasiparticles in ladders \cite{White2015} and quasi one-dimensional (1D) cylindric geometries at \emph{zero} temperature \cite{Bohrdt2020}, leading to ballistic transport of dopants.
 At nonzero temperatures, thermal damping is expected to break this quasiparticle behavior.
 Indeed, initial studies at \emph{infinite} temperatures in two-dimensional (2D) square lattices revealed slower than ballistic behavior \cite{Carlstrom2016,Nagy2017}, though the actual long-time behavior remains illusive.

 Understanding the temperature dependence of dopant dynamics, therefore, remains an outstanding and fundamental challenge.
 In this work, we address this issue by investigating a minimal setup of two-leg $t$--$J$ ladders with antiferromagnetic XXZ spin interactions [Fig.~\ref{fig:HSF}(a)].
 We generalize a previously studied Hilbert space fragmented model [Fig.~\ref{fig:HSF}(b)], in which dopants are localized at any nonzero temperature and spin interaction \cite{Nielsen2023_3}.
 In the Ising limit, we show that localization is robust, even though fragmentation breaks down, and find that the localization length scales with the underlying spin-spin correlation length.
-For weak spin-exchange processes and infinite temperatures, we find that both dopant and spins delocalize sub-diffusively, signaled by power-law transport behavior $\sim \tau^{1/z}$ with a dynamical exponent $z > 2$.
-This transport only gradually crosses over to diffusive behavior ($z = 2$) for strong spin-exchange.
-This also manifests in self-similar scaling behaviors of the charge and spin distributions, which do \emph{not} follow the standard Gaussian behavior seen in regular diffusion \cite{Crank_1975}.
-For decreasing temperatures, we show that the generalized diffusion coefficient \emph{decreases} exponentially according to an Arrhenius relation \cite{Arrhenius1889}. \\
+In the presence of spin-exchange processes, we find that both dopant and spins diffuse, signaled by a mean-square distance growing linearly in time.
+Moreover, in this diffusive regime we find that the transport features self-similar scaling behavior, which strongly deviates from the standard Gaussian behavior seen in regular diffusion \cite{Crank_1975}, indicating that the dynamics is hard to describe by simple hydrodynamic relations.
+Finally, we show that the diffusion coefficient \emph{decreases} exponentially according to an Arrhenius relation \cite{Arrhenius1889} with decreasing temperatures. \\

 The rest of the Article is organized as follows.
 In Sec. \ref{sec.fragmentation_and_beyond}, we review the previously described fragmented models \cite{Nielsen2023_3,Nielsen2024_1} and describe our main results for how transport is affected once we leave this regime.
 In Sec. \ref{sec.methods}, we give a brief description of the numerical methods used.
 In Sec. \ref{sec.ising_limit}, we investigate the impact of nonzero rung hoppping in the Ising limit.
 In Sec. \ref{sec.spin_exchange}, we investigate the impact of spin-exchange processes.
 Finally, in Sec. \ref{sec.towards_2D} we speculate on the behavior in fully 2D spin lattices, before we conclude in Sec. \ref{sec.conclusions}.